BotoX/xiaomi-m365-compatible-bms/README.md

 If you've spent at least an hour with your issue you can ask about it nicely in my [M365 Telegram group](https://t.me/XiaomiM365Hacking).

 ### Disclaimer
-If you brake anything it's your own fault.
+If you break anything it's your own fault.
 **Works for me™.** is the only guarantee I can give you.

 I am in no way affiliated with the company that makes the BMS.
 I just bought it, reversed some stuff and made this firmware.